grindery-io/grindery-nexus-schema-v2/connectors/README.md

 ## ActionSchema

-An `object` that defines an action for a workflow
+An `object` that defines an action for a workflow.

 Key | Type | Required | Description
 ----|------|----------|------------